 The Early Years

 When the time came, Mum walked me to school like all the other proud mothers and Dad gave me his first, and only piece of worldly advice.
 ‘If anyone hits you, hit ’em back’.
-With one exception, my mind was always sharper than my boxing prowess.
-Kids can be cruel, particularly to those who stand out from the rest, but only once did I break down in tears and ask, ‘Why, why me?’
+With one exception, my mind proved sharper than my boxing prowess.
+Kids can be cruel, particularly to those who stand out from the crowd, but as a child I remember only once breaking down in tears and asking, ‘Why, why me?’
 It’s a question I sometimes ask myself today, but for very different reasons.
-School life and education didn’t really do it for me; I found it difficult to concentrate on anything that didn’t interest me.
+School life and education didn’t really do it for me.
+I found it difficult to concentrate on anything that didn’t interest me.

 I left comprehensive school with a mediocre haul of four O’ levels and drifted aimlessly into a college A’ level course.
 At the time, it seemed preferable to starting work.
-Aged seventeen I jumped at the chance to go on holiday with my best friend Mark and his parents to the Greek isle of Corfu.
-Back in the day that was quite an exotic holiday estination.
-The warm weather and relaxed lifestyle left quite an impression, so much so that late one night while sitting alone on a beach my dream of living a life abroad was born.
+Aged seventeen I jumped at the chance to go on holiday with my best friend Mark to the Greek isle of Corfu.
+Back in the day, that was quite an exotic holiday destination.
+The warm weather and relaxed lifestyle left quite an impression, so much so that late one night, while sitting alone on a beach, my dream of one day living abroad was born.

-My career in retail lasted six and a half years and saw me work for five companies.
-Each organisation expanded my experience and with it my knowledge but to realise my dream I knew that I would have to go it alone.
-Not long after turning 26 I felt the time was right and handed in my notice.
+My career in retail spanned six and a half years and five different companies.
+Each organisation expanded my experience and with it my knowledge but to realise my dream I knew I’d have to go it alone.
+Not long after my twenty-sixth birthday I felt the time was right and handed in my notice.
 I saw my future in leather jackets.
-Unfortunately, no one else shared my vision.
-I’d conducted my research and found suitable premises in Huddersfield’s town centre; I’d negotiated deals with clothing suppliers in London.
+Unfortunately, no one shared my vision.
+I’d conducted my research and found suitable premises in Huddersfield’s town centre and negotiated deals with clothing suppliers in London.
 I’d even employed the services of an accountant to produce a plausible business plan but all to no avail.
 Not one bank was prepared to take a punt on my idea and lend me the cash.
 My aspirations had fallen at the first hurdle.

-The prospect of returning to the retail trade loomed large but having made the break I was determined to pursue a challenge of my own making.
-I reached a compromise, self-employment but under the umbrella of a large insurance company.
+The prospect of returning to the retail trade loomed but having made the break I was determined to pursue a challenge of my own making.
+I reached a compromise, self-employment under the umbrella of a large insurance company.

 My, ‘Big Break’ came two years into my life as a death insurance salesman.
 Two of my clients had quit their jobs to start a printing business.
-At the end of their first full trading year they’d managed to make a staggering loss: a loss so great it eclipsed their total sales – quite a remarkable feat.
-They needed financial support and asked if I was interested.
-Against all professional advice I jumped at the chance, re-mortgaged the house and bought an equal share.
+At the end of their first year, they’d managed to lose more than they’d made in sales.
+They needed financial support and asked if I’d be interested in joining them.
+Against all professional advice, I jumped at the chance, re-mortgaged the house and bought an equal share.
 Surprisingly, they managed to persuade another acquaintance to do the same.

 Journey to a Dream

-This is not the end of my story; every day brings a new beginning.
+This is not the end of my story.
+Every day brings a new beginning.
 My height remains the same but I am growing every day.